metal3-io/cluster-api-provider-metal3/docs/api.md

   if the label is absent.
 It takes an `object` attribute to specify the type of the object where to fetch the label, and a `label` attribute that contains the label key.
+* **fromAnnotations**: renders the content of a annotation on an object or an empty string if the annotation is absent.
+It takes an `object` attribute to specify the type of the object where to fetch the annotation, and an `annotation` attribute that contains the annotation key.

 For each object, the attribute **key** is required.